geisa/conformance/README.md

 * `CONFORMACE_SCP_ARGS`: Additional arguments for the `scp` command
 * `CONFORMACE_SSH_ARGS`: Additional arguments for the `ssh` command
-* `GLEE_TESTS`: Specify the list of GEISA LEE tests name to run (default: all tests) The tests names correspond to the logging suite name defined in each test file.
+* `GLEE_TESTS`: Specify the list of GEISA LEE tests name to run (default: all tests) The tests names correspond to a part of the filename.
 Example: `GLEE_TESTS="os_requirements_tests application_isolation"` will run only the `os_requirements_tests` and `application_isolation` tests.

 A xml and pdf report will be generated in the `reports` directory.